So, who made my car? A comprehensive guide to today’s car conglomerates

 Hyundai

-Hyundai, based out of South Korea, released its first car in cooperation with Ford in 1968.
-Today Hyundai Motor Company partly owns Kia, one of its chief competitors.
-As they say: if you can’t beat ’em… make yourself at least partially represented among their shareholders.
+Hyundai, based in of South Korea, released its first car in cooperation with Ford in 1968.
+Today, Hyundai Motor Company partly owns Kia, one of its chief competitors.
+As they say: If you can’t beat ’em … make yourself at least partially represented among their shareholders.
+The two share numerous parts, including engines and transmissions.
 In 2015, Hyundai announced a new luxury sub-brand called Genesis Motors.

 Mazda

 Mazda is a Japanese company that was founded in 1920.
-Originally, the company manufactured tools, but expanded to automobiles in the 1930s.
+The company originally manufactured tools, but it expanded to automobiles in the 1930s.
 The name of the company comes from Ahura Mazda, an Iranian god.
-In the 1990s, Ford owned 33.3% of Mazda, but has since sold its shares.
+In the 1990s, Ford owned 33.3 percent of Mazda, but has since sold its shares.
+The Japanese company has been independent since, though it regularly collaborates with partners across the automotive spectrum.

 Mitsubishi

 The Mitsubishi Corporation is Japan’s largest “general trading company.”
-This motor company started in 1970, after breaking off of the Mitsubishi Heavy Industries department.
-Mitsubishi is independently owned.
+The carmaker started in 1970, after breaking off of the Mitsubishi Heavy Industries department.
+Mitsubishi remained independent for a long time, but it is now controlled by the Renault-Nissan Alliance.

 Saab

 Saab Automobile was the brainchild of Svenska Aeroplan AB, which still specializes in aerospace and defense manufacturing.
 National Electric Vehicle Sweden now owns Saab’s assets.
-NEVS has been trying to produce an electric version the Saab 9-3 for some time now.
-Regardless, these new models probably will not be sold as “Saab” products.
-While Saab isn’t officially “dead,” the brand is floating somewhere between a vegetative state and the grave.
+NEVS has been trying to produce an electric version the Saab 9-3 for some time now without much success.
+Regardless, these new models will not be sold as “Saab” products because the company lost the rights to the name, as well as to the brand’s emblematic griffin logo.
+While Saab isn’t officially dead, it’s effectively in a vegetative state.

 Subaru